Insider Selling: Parke Bancorp, Inc. (NASDAQ:PKBK) Director Sells 5,000 Shares of Stock

-Parke Bancorp, Inc. (NASDAQ:PKBK) Director Celestino R. Pennoni sold 5,000 shares of the stock in a transaction that occurred on Friday, February 4th.
-The stock was sold at an average price of $24.00, for a total value of $120,000.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Parke Bancorp, Inc. (NASDAQ:PKBK) Director Celestino R. Pennoni sold 5,000 shares of the company’s stock in a transaction dated Wednesday, February 9th.
+The shares were sold at an average price of $24.01, for a total transaction of $120,050.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, January 19th.
-Stockholders of record on Wednesday, January 5th were given a $0.16 dividend.
-This represents a $0.64 annualized dividend and a dividend yield of 2.66%.
-The ex-dividend date of this dividend was Tuesday, January 4th.
-Parke Bancorp’s dividend payout ratio is currently 18.99%.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, January 19th.
+Shareholders of record on Wednesday, January 5th were given a $0.16 dividend.
+The ex-dividend date was Tuesday, January 4th.
+This represents a $0.64 dividend on an annualized basis and a yield of 2.65%.
+Parke Bancorp’s payout ratio is currently 18.99%.

 Parke Bancorp, Inc operates as a bank holding company for Parke Bank.
 Parke Bank is a service commercial bank, which provides personal and business financial services to individuals and small-sized businesses.
 Its commercial loan products include residential and commercial real estate construction loans; working capital loans and lines of credit; demand, term and time loans; equipment, inventory and accounts receivable financing; fixed rate second mortgages; and new and used auto loans as well as overdraft protection.